 2.1.
-Earnings management in the background of the international accounting standards
+Earnings management against the background of the international accounting standards

-The adoption of IAS-IFRS as a set of single and global accounting language ensures the neutrality of financial statements, standardizing the accounting policies around the globe and the facilitation of high quality and comparable financial information.
-However the IAS-IFRS, as principle-based standards, give an opportunity to manage reported revenues and costs in order to change current period earnings or to consider other intentions, all included under the notion of "earnings management".
+The adoption of IAS-IFRS as a set of single and global accounting language ensures the neutrality of financial statements, standardizing accounting policies around the globe and the facilitation of high quality and comparable financial information.
+The mainstream recognizes that IAS-IFRS, as principle-based standards, give scope to manage reported revenues and costs in order to change current period earnings or to consider other intentions, all included under the notion of earnings management (Mechelli & Cimini, 2013; Leung, 2016; Salewski et al., 2016); a divergent opinion is given by El Guindy (2014).